 Trade is critical to the financial well-being of U.S. pork producers.
-Over the past 10 years, the United States, on average, has been the top exporter of park in the world; it is the globe's lowestcost producer of park.
-In any given year, the U.S. park industry ships product to more than 100 countries.
-Exports add significantly to the bottom line for all U.S. park producers.
+Over the past 10 years, the United States, on average, has been the top exporter of pork in the world; it is the globe's lowestcost producer of pork.
+In any given year, the U.S. pork industry ships product to more than 100 countries.
+Exports add significantly to the bottom line for all U.S. pork producers.